seeliee/notion-widgets/README.md

 Steps:
 1. Create a new file.
 2. Customize the widget and copy the HTML code.
 Paste it into the new file and name property (with `.html` extension).
 3. Publish and commit changes.
+The widget link will be `repositoryURL/filename.html`.
 4. Paste link in Notion.